will1lam/ProgrammingPractice/README.md

 # ProgrammingPractice
-A collection of classing data structure and algorithm problems.
+A collection of classic data structure and algorithm problems.